 Summary

-Greece has submitted its updated version of the National Energy and Climate Plan (NECP) in December 2019.
-According to the NECP, country is planning to increase the overall share of renewable energy sources (RES) in its gross final energy consumption to 35% by 2030.
-In the electricity sector, the share of renewables will rise from 29.2% to at least 60% (NECP Greece, 2019).
+Greece will submit its updated (under consultation in September 2024) version of the National Energy and Climate Plan (NECP).
+According to the under consultation NECP, country is planning to increase the overall share of renewable energy sources (RES) in its gross final energy consumption to 45.4% by 2030.
+In the electricity sector, the share of renewables will rise from 29.2% to at least 76.8% (under consultation NECP Greece, 2024).

 The licensing process follows specific steps and is summarised below: